Cannot extend C drive in Windows Server 2008 R2

 Unable to extend C drive in Server 2008

 After searching by Google, it seems that many people have the same problem, such as:

-I have 4 drives in my server (C,D,E,F), c is running out of the space I tried to use windows disk management tool to extend c drive but extend command is disabled.
+I have 4 drives in my server (C,D,E,F), c is running out of the space I tried to use windows disk management tool to extend c drive but extend option is disabled.

-Why cannot extend C drive under Disk Management
+Why cannot extend C drive in Server 2008 Disk Management

 Open Server 2008 Disk Management by clicking Server Manager > Storage > Disk Management.